bayesianempirimancer/jax-noprop/README.md

 3. **SigmoidNoiseSchedule**: `γ(t) = γ * (t - 0.5)`, `γ'(t) = γ` (constant)
 4. **LearnableNoiseSchedule**: Neural network learns `γ(t)` with guaranteed monotonicity

+**⚠️ Important Note on Noise Schedule Singularities**: Care should be taken to ensure that noise schedules do not have singularities at t=0 or t=1.
+Common schedules like `LinearNoiseSchedule` have this problem where `γ'(t) = 1/(t*(1-t))` becomes infinite at the boundaries.
+The `CosineNoiseSchedule` and `LearnableNoiseSchedule` are designed to avoid these singularities and are generally recommended for stable training.

 ### Training Process

 Each NoProp variant implements a different training strategy: